oliolioli/BathroomClimateController/README.md

 Also the device’s LED will automatically turn red if the environment conditions are prone to mold and green otherwise.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+:-------------------------:|:-------------------------:
-  |  The [**M5 ATOM lite with an ENV III unit**](https://shop.m5stack.com/collections/m5-sensor/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988) is used for this project, a comprehensive environmental sensor possessing the ability to accurately measure both temperature and humidity - two
-key elements in assessing mold risk.
+[Atom lite](https://raw.githubusercontent.com/oliolioli/BathroomClimateController/main/screenshots/atomlite.webp)  |  The [**M5 ATOM lite with an ENV III unit**](https://shop.m5stack.com/collections/m5-sensor/products/env-iii-unit-with-temperature-humidity-air-pressure-sensor-sht30-qmp6988) is used for this project, a comprehensive environmental sensor possessing the ability to accurately measure both temperature and humidity - two key elements in assessing mold risk.